-- Design one-week required professional development program during Fall 2014 for faculty teaching developmental, gateway, and entry level courses.
-Program will focus on student learning outcomes, development of syllabi, multiple teaching styles, utilization of e-portfolio, and more. - One development opportunity per month for current and new faculty - · August and January-will assess student profiles and its relationship to teaching styles, effective learning styles, and strategies in implementing effective pedagogy.
+- Design one-week required professional development program during Fall2014 for faculty teaching developmental, gateway, and entry level courses.
+P11ogram will focus on srudent learning outcomes, development or syllabi, multiple teaching styles, utilization of e-portfolio, and more. - One development opportunity per month for current and new faculty - August and January- \vill assess student profiles and its relationship to teaching styles, effective learning styles, and strategies in implementing effective pedagogy.